Last Updated on

-Many people are generally surprised to know that excessive exercise and infertility has a strong connection between them.
-As beneficial as exercising appropriately might be for the health, there is a strong correlation between people who overdo exercises in a strenuous manner, and increased levels of infertility within them.
+Many people are generally surprised to know that excessive exercise and infertility have a strong connection between them.
+As beneficial as exercising appropriately might be for health, there is a strong correlation between people who overdo exercises in a strenuous manner, and increased levels of infertility within them.

 1. Effects on Women

 In women, studies have indeed shown that low levels of exercises have resulted in infertility, especially in those suffering from obesity.
 But, women who have been undertaking strenuous exercises regularly, or exercising until they were completely exhausted, have had increased infertility levels as well.
 Some of the major reasons for that are as follows: